cypress-io/cypress-documentation/source/guides/guides/continuous-integration.md

 ## Module API

-Oftentimes it can be much easier to programmatically control and boot your servers with a Node script.
+Oftentimes it can be less complex to programmatically control and boot your servers with a Node script.

 If you're using our {% url 'Module API' module-api %} then you can write a script that boots and then shuts down the server later.
-As a bonus you can easily work with the results and do other things.
+As a bonus, you can work with the results and do other things.

 ```js
 // scripts/run-cypress-tests.js